m7a/co-build/README.md

  * C
  * Java

-Additionally, it can compile _LaTeX_ source code to PDF.
+Additionally, it can compile _LaTeX_ source code to PDF and act as a top-level template for recursive invocation.

 How to compile Projects using this Template
 ===========================================